rudymatela/percent-format/README.md

 	> putStrLn $ "Hello %s!" -% "World"
 	Hello World!

-For more information and a detailed list of options, see
-	[PercentFormat's Haddock Documentation].
+For more information and a detailed list of options, see [PercentFormat's Haddock Documentation].

+PercentFormat is a work in progress.
+Any help or pull requests are welcome.
+See [PercentFormat's TO DO list] for ideas on how to contribute.

 [build-status]: https://travis-ci.org/rudymatela/percent-format.svg?branch=master
 [build-log]:    https://travis-ci.org/rudymatela/percent-format